alan-turing-institute/defoe/README.md

 ### Find My Past Newspapers

 This dataset is available, under licence, from [Find My Past](https://www.findmypast.co.uk/).
+The code can run on ALTO-compliant subsets of this data.

 ---